Emanuel Vardi: Career

 In 1942, Vardi received the “Recitalist of the Year” award from the New York music critics for the best New York recital following his Town Hall debut.

 He had the distinction of being asked to perform a solo recital at the White House for President Franklin D. Roosevelt during World War II.

 Vardi is one of one two violists in the world to have ever given a solo recital in Carnegie Hall.

 He taught at the Manhattan School of Music and Temple University.

 In crossing musical genres of classical and jazz, he toured and performed with jazz greats such as Louis Armstrong and Al Hirt.

+In 1955, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In the early 1960s, Vardi worked for Audio Fidelity Records in New York as producer.

 In 1985, Vardi was featured in a full-length article in The Strad, and in 2003 he was honored with a lengthy interview in the American Viola Society Journal, with his painting “Homage to a Great Violist” appearing on the front cover.

 Due to an accident in 1993, Vardi lost the use of his shoulder, forcing him to retire from the viola.
 After his accident Vardi continued with his painting and art endeavors.
 Emanuel Vardi died in North Bend, Washington, at the age of 95.